zenml-io/zenml/docs/book/deploying-zenml/why-deploy-zenml.md

 ![Scenario 1: ZenML default local configuration](../.gitbook/assets/Scenario1.png)

 The SQLite database that you can see in this diagram is used to store information about pipelines, pipeline runs, stacks, and other configurations.
-In the previous pages, we used the `zenml up` command to spin up a local rest server to serve the dashboard as well.
+In the previous pages, we used the `zenml up` command to spin up a local REST server to serve the dashboard as well.
 The diagram for this will look as follows:

 ![Scenario 2: ZenML with a local REST Server](../.gitbook/assets/Scenario2.png)